MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 1. In the **Create.cshtml** page, inside the form, use the **asp-validation-summary** helper to render validation messages.

-2. Add a **SPAN** element to display validation message for the **CommonName** property of the model by using the following information:
+2. Add a **SPAN** element to display validation message for the **CommonName** property of the model with the following information:

    - Helper:
      - **asp-validation-for**

-3. Add a **SPAN** element to display validation message for the **ButterflyFamily** property of the model by using the following information:
+3. Add a **SPAN** element to display validation message for the **ButterflyFamily** property of the model with the following information:

    - Helper:
      - **asp-validation-for**

-4. Add a **SPAN** element to display validation message for the **Characteristics** property of the model by using the following information:
+4. Add a **SPAN** element to display validation message for the **Characteristics** property of the model with the following information:

    - Helper:
      - **asp-validation-for**

-5. Add a **SPAN** element to display validation message for the **Quantity** property of the model by using the following information:
+5. Add a **SPAN** element to display validation message for the **Quantity** property of the model with the following information:

    - Helper:
      - **asp-validation-for**

-6. Add a **SPAN** element to display validation message for the **PhotoAvatar** property of the model by using the following information:
+6. Add a **SPAN** element to display validation message for the **PhotoAvatar** property of the model with the following information:

    - Helper:
      - **asp-validation-for**